-Different Load Testing Scenarios
+Different Load Testing Templates

 When load testing a web server, you need to use different load conditions to see how the server handles them.
 Here are some questions that your load tests should answer: